 4) Is that because those people that do use the kettlebell simply have other priorities or are they following the same program but just fail because the barbell is superior?
 Or is it because the kettlebell is generally more popular for cardio?
 And if so, would that make it automatically not suitable for hypertrophy, even though a weight is a weight!?

-Yes, the barbell is cheaper due to the loading capability.
+Yes, the barbell is cheaper due to its loading capacity.

-5) Does that make it more superior or make the kb less capable of producing hypertrophy?
+5) Does that make it superior or make the kb less capable of producing hypertrophy?

 Is 96kg not 96kg and if you know how to use it, it will provide hypertrophy?

 6) If you take 96kg in kettlebell weight and 96kg in barbell weight.
-You take a person who follows the same program, the same diet, everything exactly the same.
-Is one going to be more superior over the other?
+You take a person who follows the same program, the same diet, and everything exactly the same.
+Is one going to be superior to the other?

-Yes, I also use barbells in my training and for that of other people.
+Yes, I also use barbells in my training and for other people.

 7) Does that make the barbell superior or the kettlebell incapable of inducing hypertrophy?